themosis/documentation/blade.md

 @endcomponent
 ```

-> For more information about the component directive, please read the [Blade](https://laravel.com/docs/5.7/blade#components-and-slots) official documentation.
+> For more information about the component directive, please read the [Blade](https://laravel.com/docs/blade#components-and-slots) official documentation.

 ### Echo data

 ```html
 Hello {{ $name }}
 ```
-By default the double curly braces echo the data and escape it.
+By default, the double curly braces echo the data and escape it.

 #### Echo unescaped data